|Tallest Tree: 316 feet||Redwood Mountain Grove||As tall as a 31-story building|

 To help protect giant sequoia forests, we must study them.
 There is still so much we do not know about these enormous giants and their surrounding forests.
 Through our Research Grants Program we have learned that:

-- Disturbances such as fire benefit giant sequoias, promoting growth of the ancient giants and creating conditions for regeneration of young trees.
+- Disturbances such as fire benefit giant sequoia, promoting growth of the ancient giants and creating conditions for regeneration of young trees.
 Sequoia regeneration needs open space, and researchers have discovered that gaps in the forest canopy up to 0.5 acres in size can help secure and promote that regeneration.

 - Sequoia trees are home to at least six species of bats who roost by day in basal hollows created by repeated fires, deep bark furrows, and cavities and crevices of tree crowns.
 By night, when not hunting insects, they choose basal hollows for shelter.